 This tour will guide you through the Law School’s major architectural highlights and history.

-Uniquely among law schools, Penn Law features four interconnected buildings set around a central Courtyard with faculty and staff offices, classrooms and seminar rooms, and student spaces are interspersed throughout the physical plant.
-The integrated design reinforces the collaborative spirit of the Penn Law community.
+Uniquely among law schools, the Law School features four interconnected buildings set around a central Courtyard with faculty and staff offices, classrooms and seminar rooms, and student spaces are interspersed throughout the physical plant.
+The integrated design reinforces the collaborative spirit of the Law School community.

 The Law School’s state-of-the-art facilities include a large auditorium, high-tech classrooms and seminar rooms, a modern moot court room, numerous common areas for student learning and interaction, as well as indoor and outdoor spaces for quiet reflection.